43. Francis Mettler

 acres in Hocking County, Ohio.
 At the time of his purchase, his residence

 was in Perry County, Ohio.
-The location of his land is shown below.
+The location of the land he purchased is shown on the survey map below.

 The source of this map is Section Maps with Entrymen on Lands in